weliveindetail/blog/_posts/2017-07-19-debugging-clang.markdown

 0000000000000000 T _main
 </pre>

-If you do this in your IDE your breakpoint will now hit, you can see how name mangling is invoked and debug through the process.
+If you do this in your IDE your breakpoint will now hit.
+You can see how name mangling is invoked and you can debug through the process.
 Happy hacking!